-Our policies outline the behaviours we expect of each other at Wellcome and apply to our work externally.
+Our policies and our Code of Conduct outline the behaviours we expect of each other at Wellcome.
 Our policies and procedures are regularly monitored and reviewed.
-Our policies start with a summary with key takeaways for our readers.
-This has helped our readers to understand more easily the purpose of each policy, and the role they are expected to play.
+Our policies start with a summary of key takeaways for our readers, which has helped our readers to understand more easily the purpose of each policy, and the role they are expected to play.

-The key policies and procedures that contribute to minimising the risk of modern slavery and human trafficking in our organisation and our supply chains are:
+Key policies and procedures that contribute to minimising the risk of modern slavery and human trafficking in our organisation and our supply chains are:

 - Procurement: this policy sets out several factors to be considered when selecting our suppliers, including whether the supplier will be a good business partner for Wellcome.
 This involves considerations of reputation and compliance

 Our supply chain

 External suppliers support our operations in these key areas:

 - Corporate Affairs